Want the skinny on MCCC? Here are some tidbits of info that provide the highlights on who we are and what we do.

 - Addition/renovation of student classroom spaces throughout campus buildings

-- Renovation/expansion of Health Sciences Building
+- Renovation/expansion of the Health Sciences Building

-- Renovation of Whitman Center in Temperance, including the addition of a science lab
+- Renovation of Whitman Center in Temperance

-- Renovation of the Audrey M. Warrick Student Services/Administration Building
+- Renovation of the Warrick Student Center

 From recycling to energy conservation to solar power and more, MCCC is highly engaged in sustainable facilities.
 Our official college color may be cardinal, but we sure do like to be green!